dentarg/auth0-blog/_posts/glossary-of-modern-javascript-concepts-part-2.markdown

 <p>{{text}}</p>
 ```

-The [Angular docs on two-way binding](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#two-way) cover this thoroughly.
+The [Angular docs on two-way binding](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#two-way) cover this syntax thoroughly.

 ### Data Flow and Binding Takeaways

-Several modern JavaScript frameworks and libraries utilize unidirectional data flow ([React](https://facebook.github.io/react/), [Angular](https://angular.io), [Inferno](http://infernojs.org/), [Redux](http://redux.js.org/), etc.).
+Many modern JavaScript frameworks and libraries utilize unidirectional data flow ([React](https://facebook.github.io/react/), [Angular](https://angular.io), [Inferno](http://infernojs.org/), [Redux](http://redux.js.org/), etc.).
 Why?
 One-way data flow encourages clean architecture with regard to how data moves through an application.
 Application state is also easier to manage, updates are more predictable, and performance can be better as well.

 Although automagical two-way data binding was one of [AngularJS](https://angularjs.org/)'s most popular demos back in 2009, [Angular](https://angular.io) has left it behind.
 Some Angular developers lamented this initially, but ultimately, many found that performance gains and greater control outweighed automagic.